GeekLabsUK/SimpleAuth/README.md

 SimpleAuth is small lightweight Auth library for Codeigniter 4 with powerfull features

-Designed to be easy to instal, customise and expand upon.
+Designed to be easy to install, customise and expand upon.
 Using a modular approach its easy to to use all of the library or just the bits you need making it very flexible and easy to integrate.

 ## Simple Auth Beta